 I have undocumented information that Amanda M. KING’s parents were Richard KING and Sybil BALLENGER/BALLINGER.
 I had posted a query on GenForum in 1999 asking for information about this couple (13).
 Of course, I didn’t state in the query where I got that information.
 But, for the purposes of this story, these two names, Richard KING and Sybil BALLENGER, are good enough to get us started.

 You won’t find a “Sybil BALLENGER” (or BALLINGER, etc.) and a “Richard KING” together in digital record searches (well, if you do, please let me know).
 What you will find is an index record on Family Search for a “Sebina STOAL” or “Sebina STOUT” in a Bracken County, Kentucky, 1818 marriage bond with a Richard KING.
-Going to that actual digital microfilmed record (nice idea), you will see that “Sebina STOAL” was a transcription error for “Lebina Stout” (14).
+Going to that actual digital microfilmed record (nice idea), you will see that “Sebina STOAL” was a transcription error for “Sebina Stout” (14), where the “S” was made old-style and looked like an “L”.

-My next question was, “Who is Lebina STOUT?”
+My next question was, “Who is Sebina STOUT?”
 Wasn’t Richard KING’s wife supposed to have the maiden name of “BALLENGER”?
 I’ve run into this kind of thing more than once, as I’m sure many of you have: perhaps it was a married name, and this was a later marriage.
-Lo and behold, also in Bracken County, Kentucky, there was an 1813 marriage bond and permission slip for a Libby BALLENGER (Libby, Lebina – similar names) to marry an Elisha STOUT (15,16).
+Lo and behold, also in Bracken County, Kentucky, there was an 1813 marriage bond and statement of age for a Sibby BALLENGER to marry an Elisha STOUT (15,16).
 Well, that was quick and convenient!

-At this point, then, I had a Libby BALLENGER with permission-giver and bondsman John BALLENGER who in 1813, at the theoretical age of at least 21, married an Elisha STOUT, and who then in 1818, was almost certainly the Lebina STOUT who married a Richard KING.
+At this point, then, I had a Sibby BALLENGER with permission-giver and bondsman John F BALLENGER who in 1813, at the theoretical age of at least 21, married an Elisha STOUT, and who then in 1818, was almost certainly the Sebina STOUT who married a Richard KING.
 These events occurred in Bracken County, Kentucky.

 Then I found an abstracted marriage record on Family Search for a Francis M. KING, with parents Richard KING and Libby BALLENGER, in Boone County, Indiana, 1906, to marry Sarah A. ARBOGAST.
-There is no image available (17).
-Even though I don’t know who this Francis M. KING is, that was enough circumstantial evidence for me that the Lebina STOUT was Lebina BALLENGER.
+There was no image available (17).
+Even though I don’t know who this Francis M. KING is, that was enough circumstantial evidence for me that the Sebina STOUT was Sebina BALLENGER.

 Also in Bracken County, Kentucky, on 9 March 1798, a bond and license was issued to a Richard KING for marriage to a Mary DAYLY (18).
-I have corresponded with a descendent of this couple who thinks this may be the same Richard KING who married Lebina “Libby” (BALLENGER) STOUT twenty years later in 1818 (19).
+I have corresponded with a descendent of this couple who thinks this may be the same Richard KING who married Sebina “Sibby” (BALLENGER) STOUT twenty years later in 1818 (19).

 In 1777, Kentucky County, Virginia, became effective.
 The area covered virtually all of the land that is now the state of Kentucky.
 In 1780, Kentucky County was separated into Jefferson, Lincoln, and Fayette Counties, Virginia, with the present-day boundaries of Bracken County, Kentucky, occurring inside of what was then Fayette.
 In 1786, Fayette was broken up so that Bourbon County, Kentucky, covered the area that includes present-day Bracken, and in 1789, Bourbon was separated so that Mason County took over that area.
 In 1792, Kentucky was admitted to the Union as its own state.
 In 1795, Campbell and Mason Counties covered what is now present-day Bracken, and in 1797, Bracken came into existence, exceeding its present-day boundaries.
 During all of this transition, Fayette, which had once covered the entire northeastern third of Kentucky, had become a much smaller county in the central third, so that by 1808, the year which Robert and Nancy (SCOTT) WILSON were already supposed to have been living in Fayette County, Kentucky, it was at least 60 miles to Bracken County (20).